HemadharshiniMurugan/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:
-1. **Load and Preprocess Data**: Load the spam dataset, label "spam" as 1 and "ham" as 0, and clean the text data.
+1. Load and Preprocess Data: Load the spam dataset, label "spam" as 1 and "ham" as 0, and clean the text data.

-2. **Split Data**: Divide the dataset into training and testing sets.
+2. Split Data: Divide the dataset into training and testing sets.

-3. **Vectorize Text**: Convert text messages to numerical data using `CountVectorizer`.
+3. Vectorize Text: Convert text messages to numerical data using `CountVectorizer`.

-4. **Train SVM Model**: Train an SVM model with a linear kernel on the training set.
+4. Train SVM Model: Train an SVM model with a linear kernel on the training set.

-5. **Evaluate Model**: Test the model on the test set and evaluate using accuracy, precision, recall, and a confusion matrix.
+5. Evaluate Model: Test the model on the test set and evaluate using accuracy, precision, recall, and a confusion matrix.
 ## Program:
 ```
 Program to implement the SVM For Spam Mail Detection..